groue/GRMustache/Guides/runtime/context_stack.md

 ```

 You'll get a slight performance hit, so you'd probably make sure this call does not enter your Release configuration.
 This is the purpose of the conditional compilation based on the `NS_BLOCK_ASSERTIONS` preprocessor macro (see http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Miscellaneous/Foundation_Functions/Reference/reference.html).

+### NSArray, NSSet, NSOrderedSet

+*GRMustache shunts the valueForKey: implementation of Foundation collections to NSObject's one*.

+It is little know that the implementation of `valueForKey:` of Foundation collections return another collection containing the results of invoking `valueForKey:` using the key on each of the collection's objects.

+This is very handy, but this clashes with the [rule of least surprise](http://www.catb.org/~esr/writings/taoup/html/ch01s06.html#id2878339) in the context of Mustache template rendering.

+First, `{{collection.count}}` would not render the number of objects in the collection. `{{#collection.count}}...{{/}}` would not conditionally render if and only if the array is not empty.
+This has bitten at least [one GRMustache user](https://github.com/groue/GRMustache/issues/21), and this should not happen again.

+Second, `{{#collection.name}}{{.}}{{/}}` would render the same as `{{#collection}}{{name}}{{/}}`.
+No sane user would ever try to use the convoluted first syntax.
+But sane users want a clean and clear failure when their code has a bug, leading to GRMustache not render the object they expect.
+When `object` resolves to an unexpected collection, `object.name` should behave like a missing key, not like a key that returns a unexpected collection with weird and hard-to-debug side effects.

+Based on this rationale, GRMustache uses the implementation of `valueForKey:` of `NSObject` for arrays, sets, and ordered sets.

 [up](../runtime.md), [next](loops.md)